6 Little Known Facts About Pre-Med Success

 #3: Study for the MCAT early and regularly

 The earlier you start thinking about the MCAT, the better prepared you will be.
 Get an idea of when you would like to take the exam then work backwards by allowing yourself three to six months to study.
 Keep in mind that you should complete the necessary pre-med courses prior to starting your MCAT study schedule.
-For more information, refer to our MCAT Test Schedule and review the college courses listed in the “Topic” category for each section.
+For more information, refer to our MCAT preparation advice and review the college courses which could help simplify your MCAT prep.

 #4: Learn the medical school admission process